“The Rebel Girl”

 “Elizabeth Gurley Flynn-Paterson strike” by jimforest is licensed under CC BY-NC-ND 2.0

 “Is it not much better to even die fighting for something than to have lived an uneventful life, never gotten anything and leaving conditions the same or worse than they were and to have future generations go through the same misery and poverty and degradation?
 The only people whose names are recorded in history are those who did something.
-The peaceful and indifferent are forgotten; they never new the fighting joy of living.”
+The peaceful and indifferent are forgotten; they never knew the fighting joy of living.”

 Elizabeth Gurley Flynn, from a 1917 speech